-- 1. This Article shall apply to the following: - (a) a person who fails to register his distribution activities under Articles 3 to 3d; - (b) [deleted] - (c) an insurance or reinsurance undertaking or insurance or reinsurance intermediary using the insurance or reinsurance mediation distribution services of persons who referred to in paragraph 1(a);

-- an insurance or ancillary insurance intermediary who obtained a registration (d) through false statements or any other irregular means in breach of Articles 3 to 3d; - (da) [deleted] - an insurance or reinsurance intermediary or insurance undertakingan insurance distributor (e) who fails to meet the professional knowledge and competence requirements as laid down in this Directive; - (f) an insurance undertaking or insurance or reinsurance-intermediary who fails to comply with conduct of business requirements in accordance with Chapters VI and VII, where applicable in relation to the distribution of insurance-based investment products; - (g) an insurance or reinsurance distributor who fails to comply with conduct of business requirements in accordance with Chapters VI, in relation to any insurance or reinsurance products other than the ones referred to in letter (f) of this paragraph. - Member States shall ensure that the competent authorities have the power to impose in the 2. cases of the infringements referred to in paragraph 1, the letter (f), in accordance with national law, at least the following administrative sanctions and measures that can be applied include at least the following: - (a) a public statement, which indicates the natural or legal person and the nature of the breachinfringement; - (b) an order requiring the natural or legal person to cease the conduct and to desist from a repetition of that conduct; - (c) in case of an insurance or reinsurance intermediary, withdrawal of the registration referred to in accordance with Article 3; - (d) a temporary or, for repeated serious infringements, a permanent ban against any member of the management body of the insurance or reinsurance intermediary or insurance or reinsurance undertaking or any other natural person, who is held responsible, to exercise management functions in insurance intermediaries or reinsurance intermediaries, or insurance or reinsurance undertakings;
+- 1. This Article shall apply to the following: - (a) a person who fails to register his distribution activities under Articles 3 to 3d; - (b) [deleted] - (c) an insurance or reinsurance undertaking or insurance or reinsurance intermediary using the insurance or reinsurance distribution services of persons who referred to in paragraph 1(a); - (d) an insurance reinsurance or ancillary insurance intermediary who obtained a registration through false statements or any other irregular means in breach of Articles 3 to 3d; - (e) an insurance distributor who fails to meet the professional knowledge and competence requirements as laid down in this Directive; - (f) an insurance undertaking or insurance intermediary who fails to comply with conduct of business requirements in accordance with Chapters VI and VII, in relation to the distribution of insurance-based investment products; - (g) an insurance or reinsurance distributor who fails to comply with conduct of business requirements in accordance with Chapters VI, in relation to any insurance or reinsurance products other than the ones referred to in point (f) of this paragraph.

-- (e) in case of a legal person, maximum administrative pecuniary sanctions-of: - (i) at least [EUR 5 000 000] or up to 3% of the total annual turnover according to the last avaible accounts approved by the management body, or in the Member States whose currency is not the euro, the corresponding value in the national currency on the date of entry into force of this Directive83/349/EEC, the relevant total turnover shall be the total annual turnover or the corresponding type of income according to the relevant accounting Directives according to the last available consolidated account approved by the management body of the ultimate parent undertaking; or up to 10 % of the total annual turnover of the legal person in the preceding business year; where the legal person is a subsidiary of a parent undertaking, the relevant total annual turnover shall be the total annual turnover resulting from the consolidated accounts of the ultimate parent undertaking in the preceding business year;
+- 2. Member States shall ensure that the competent authorities have the power to impose_in the cases of the infringements referred to in paragraph 1(f), in accordance with national law, at least the following administrative sanctions and measures: - (a) a public statement, which indicates the natural or legal person and the nature of the infringement; - (b) an order requiring the natural or legal person to cease the conduct and to desist from a repetition of that conduct; - (c) in case of an insurance intermediary, withdrawal of the registration referred to in Article 3; - (d) a temporary or, for repeated serious infringements, a permanent ban against any member of the management body of the insurance intermediary or insurance undertaking or any other natural person, who is held responsible, to exercise management functions in insurance intermediaries, or insurance undertakings; - (e) in case of a legal person, maximum administrative pecuniary sanctions: - (i) at least [EUR 5 000 000] or up to 3% of the total annual turnover according to the last avaible accounts approved by the management body, or in the Member States whose currency is not the euro, the corresponding value in the national currency on the date of entry into force of this Directive 83/349/EEC, the relevant total turnover shall be the total annual turnover or the corresponding type of income according to the relevant accounting Directives according to the last available consolidated account approved by the management body of the ultimate parent undertaking; or - (ii) up to twice the amount of the profits gained or losses avoided because of the infringement where those can be determined;